cerberus-zone/cerberus_website/docs/running-a-validator.md

 ```

 ::: warning Note
-If you started a new terminal window to run new commands, be sure you stopped the node when you ran _**cerberusd start**_.
-You will receive and error when you run _**sudo systemctl start cerberusd**_ if you did not stop the node from running.
+If you started a new terminal window to run further commands, be sure you stopped the node when you ran cerberusd start.
+You would receive an error when you run sudo systemctl start cerberusd if you did not stop the node from running.
 :::

 ## Checking Cerberus validator node status